happyfoxinc/helpstack/README.md

 	Images which are included in your project must be specified with their filenames. e.g: **example.png**

-You can download the **HSDefaultTheme.pList** file, include it in your project and edit the same to apply your custom skin settings.
-You can follow the examples given below.

 ##### Customizing the Navigation Bar